False income, expenses

 Credits prompt such unscrupulous acts because they are better tax breaks than deductions.
 A deduction lowers taxable income, while a credit lowers the actual tax bill dollar for dollar.
 Refundable credits, as the name indicates, allow filers who don't owe any taxes to get a refund.

-The key to avoid this eighth most common 2014 tax scam is to accurately report your taxable income and expenses.
-If you don't, you could face interest on unpaid taxes, penalties that could be as much as $5,000 and possible criminal prosecution.
+The key to avoid this tax scam is to accurately report your taxable income and expenses.
+If you don't, you could face interest on unpaid taxes, penalties and possible criminal prosecution.